 Unlike some cities, Hiawatha isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hiawatha are a mix of both white- and blue-collar jobs.
 Overall, Hiawatha is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hiawatha who work in sales jobs (18.37%), teaching (11.34%), and office and administrative support (9.33%).

-Hiawatha is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hiawatha does not have a public transit system used by locals to get to and from work.

-The education level of Hiawatha citizens is a little higher than the average for US cities and towns: 22.52% of adults in Hiawatha have at least a bachelor's degree.
+The citizens of Hiawatha are slightly better educated than the national average of 21.84% for all cities and towns, with 22.52% of adults in Hiawatha having a bachelor's degree or advanced degree.

 The per capita income in Hiawatha in 2022 was $30,671, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $122,684 for a family of four.
 However, Hiawatha contains both very wealthy and poor people as well.